ABOUT THE FIRM

 We pride ourselves on the quality of our personalized service.
 The small size of our firm allows for the direct involvement of Michael Burch in all aspects of every project.

 The excellence of Michael Burch’s work in this endeavor has been singularly recognized nationally and internationally.
-In addition to nine American Institute of Architect’s awards, the firm is the first and only in California to have received three times the sole national award bestowed for a work of traditional architecture, the Palladio Award.
-We are also the only architects practicing the Spanish Colonial and Mediterranean Revival to be invited to the Venice Biennale of Architecture, the world’s foremost Architectural Exhibition, where we have exhibited four times, including 2018.
+In addition to nine American Institute of Architect’s awards, the firm is the first and only in California to have received three times the sole national award bestowed for a work of traditional architecture, the Palladio Award – 2014, 2016 & 2018.
+We are also the only architects practicing the Spanish Colonial and Mediterranean Revival to have been invited to the Venice Biennale of Architecture, the world’s foremost Architectural Exhibition, where we have exhibited four times – 2012, 2014, 2016 & 2018.

 MICHAEL BURCH, AIA